Fall 2020View Content

 Upon Returning to the Prairie, the campus community will unite to create a safe environment through personal responsibility and enhanced facility precautions.
 This solidarity reflects our care, respect and compassion for everyone in the Prairie Stars family.

-- Course delivery may be fully remote, blended (on-campus and remote), or fully on campus.
+- Depending on a student’s schedule, course delivery may be fully remote or blended (on-campus and remote).

-- How a course is delivered will be based on learning outcomes, skills, and competencies.
+- How a course is delivered is based on learning outcomes, skills, and competencies.

-- This decision will be made by faculty members in partnership with their department chair or dean.
+- This decision was made by faculty members in partnership with their department chair or dean.

-- Fully online programs are also available for students who prefer not to return to campus.
+- Fully online programs are also available for students who prefer to continue their education remotely.

 - Face coverings are required in classrooms and all other shared indoor spaces, as well as outdoor spaces where a 6-foot distance cannot be maintained.
 All students and staff will be provided two reusable cloth face masks to use, or they may use their own.

-- Capacity and size of learning spaces is being evaluated to ensure appropriate physical distancing while attending on-campus classes.
+- Capacity and size of learning spaces was evaluated to ensure appropriate physical distancing while attending on-campus classes.

-- Physical distancing and other safety guidelines will be in place throughout all university spaces, including removing or moving furniture in common areas.
+- Physical distancing and other safety guidelines are in place throughout all university spaces, including removing or moving furniture in common areas.

 - Safety signage and hand sanitizer stations have been placed throughout campus.

-- Cleaning supplies will be available in many areas for public use, and daily cleaning and disinfecting practices are in place by our trained Facilities team.
+- Cleaning supplies are available in many areas for public use, and daily cleaning and disinfecting practices are in place by our trained Facilities team.

-- Many high-traffic areas and buildings will be implementing special guidelines to further prioritize safety.
+- Many high-traffic areas and buildings are implementing special guidelines to further prioritize safety.

 Our Steps Toward Safety

 COVID-19 surprised the world and changed life at institutions of higher learning.
 UIS was no exception and began implementing best practices in mid-March to adjust to new ways for delivering on our promise of providing a premier educational experience.
 Faculty began teaching remotely and many implemented new, creative strategies in lieu of hands-on learning opportunities.
 Staff made adjustments to high-traffic public spaces to encourage social distancing.
 Our dedicated Facilities staff significantly enhanced cleaning procedures.
-These are but a few of the precautions that UIS instituted in the beginning and continues to implement as we look forward to welcoming staff, faculty and students back to campus.
+These are but a few of the precautions that UIS instituted in the beginning and continues to implement this fall semester.

 U of I Degree